taosourcerer/source/README.md

 A perfect reasoner could deduce some things about the world even before receiving any empirical data.
 How would that _prior model_ look like?
 Our goal is to answer that question.
-In doing so, we are constructing a philosophical system which unifies all theoretical knowledge.
+In doing so, we are constructing a philosophical system that unifies all theoretical knowledge.
 There is a natural way in which all of knowledge gracefully folds together.
 The number of reasonable ways of thinking about the world is limited.
-It is possible to construct a system which is optimal.
+It is possible to construct an optimal system.

-The output this project is a document: [source.pdf](https://github.com/taosourcerer/source/blob/master/source.pdf) The document presents a worldview.
+The output of this project is a document: [source.pdf](https://github.com/taosourcerer/source/blob/master/source.pdf) The document presents a worldview.
-Each worldview solves some problems, creates some new problems and brings some assumptions.
+Each worldview solves some problems, creates some new problems, and brings some assumptions.
-Our goal is to construct a worldview which solves more problems, creates fewer new problems, and brings as few assumptions as possible.
+Our goal is to construct a worldview that solves more problems, creates fewer new problems, and brings as few assumptions as possible.
 The problems we solve are aimed to be important and hard.
 The problems we create are aimed to be well defined so they can be attacked by using the tools of mathematics.
 The assumptions we bring are aimed to be minimal.